Gower Peninsula: Geography

 The southern coast consists of a series of small, rocky or sandy bays, such as Langland and Three Cliffs, and larger beaches such as Port Eynon, Rhossili and Oxwich Bay.
 The north of the peninsula has fewer beaches, and is home to the cockle-beds of Penclawdd.

-The northern coast is mainly salt marsh, and is used for raising Gower salt marsh lamb which was awarded protected status in 2021.
+The northern coast is mainly salt marsh, and is used for raising Gower salt marsh lamb which was registered as a Protected Designation of Origin in 2021 under UK law and in 2023 under EU law.

 The interior is mainly farmland and common land.
 The population mainly resides in small villages and communities with some suburban development in eastern Gower; part of the Swansea Urban Area.

 History

+In the caves of Bacon Hole and Minchin Hole on the southern coast of the Gower, remains of Pleistocene aged animals have been found, primarily animals present in the area during the Last Interglacial and the beginning of the Last Glacial Period (around 130-87,000 years ago) when the area had a similar climate to today, including animals such as straight-tusked elephants, the narrow-nosed rhinoceros, bison, cave lions, wolves, cave hyenas (who at times used the caves as dens), red foxes, red deer, roe deer, and fallow deer, as well as woolly mammoths in younger layers, with later layers in the caves dating to cooler phases of the Last Glacial having cold adapted species like reindeer and wolverines.

 Stone Age

 Wales is known to have been inhabited since at least the Upper Paleolithic period, and the Gower Peninsula has been the scene of several important archaeological discoveries.
 In 1823, archaeologists discovered a fairly complete Upper Paleolithic human male skeleton in Paviland Cave.
 They named their find the Red Lady of Paviland because the skeleton is dyed in red ochre, though later investigators determined it was actually a male.
 This was the first human fossil to have been found anywhere in the world, and is still the oldest ceremonial burial anywhere in Western Europe.
 The most recent re-calibrated radiocarbon dating in 2009 indicates that the skeleton can be dated to around 33,000 Before Present (BP).
 In 1937 the Parc Cwm long cairn was identified as a Severn-Cotswold type of chambered long barrow.
 Also known as Parc le Breos burial chamber, it is a partly restored Neolithic chambered tomb.
 The megalithic burial chamber, or "cromlech", was built around 6,000 BP.
 In the 1950s, members of Cambridge University excavating in a cave on the peninsula found 300–400 pieces of flint related to toolmaking, and dated it to between 14,000 and 12,000 BC.
 In 2010, an instructor from Bristol University exploring Cathole Cave discovered a rock drawing of a red deer from the same period.
 This may be the oldest cave art found in Great Britain.